Menu

 Why the EU needs Roma voters and candidates

 The conflict in Ukraine has driven the sense of urgency among EU leaders about defending democracy.
 Within the EU, however, undemocratic practices such as voter coercion and clientelism erode the integrity of elections.
 These issues are often downplayed and seen as problems that the EU should address outside its borders through its foreign policy.
-This underscores a concerning paradox: whilst the EU staunchly champions democracy beyond its borders, it does not put sufficient effort into defending democracy at home.
+This underscores a concerning paradox: while the EU staunchly champions democracy beyond its borders, it does not put sufficient effort into defending democracy at home.

 This paradox affects groups like women, the rural poor and minorities such as the Roma, who are left exposed to coercion due to the lack of political empowerment, economic dispossession and the risk of poverty.
 If Europe does not act to change this now, it risks losing generations of potential pro-European voters and candidates.
 As mentioned above, the proportion of children below the age of 15 among the EU’s Roma is two to three times higher than among the majority population.
 This means there will also be a higher proportion of Roma among the next generations of citizens eligible to vote and run for office.
 Roma, for example, will make up around 20 percent of first-time voters in Bulgaria by 2035.